natashaclerkin/maisigh-MS4/README.md

 - Ability to add additional photos to the product page and implement a zoom feature so the user can see closer detail.
 - Cross-selling products that are often purchased together and the ability for admin to change these products as required.
 - Allow email alerts to ping users of wishlist items when the item has returned in stock, running low in stock or has been recently discounted to allure the user back to the site.
+- Share buttons on each product page to allow users to share on their social media

 [^ Back To Top ](#contents)